-J. Rehabilitation.
-The Planning Official may permit or require the applicant to restore and maintain a stream and/or its buffer by removing material detrimental to the stream and its surrounding area such as debris, sediment, or vegetation.
-The Planning Official may also permit or require the applicant to restore a stream or its buffer through the addition of native plants and other habitat features.
+Planning Official approval is required prior to stream rehabilitation.
+The Planning Official may permit or require the applicant or property owner to restore and maintain a stream and/or its buffer by removing material detrimental to the stream and its surrounding area such as debris, sediment, or vegetation.
+The Planning Official may also permit or require the applicant or property owner to restore a stream or its buffer through the addition of native plants and other habitat features.
 Restoration may be required at any time that a condition detrimental to water quality or habitat exists.
+When stream rehabilitation is required by the City, the requirements of Section 90.55.4, Mitigation Plan Requirements, shall apply.